spakowiczlab/mt.surv/README.md

 ## Overview

-This package contains functions to apply multi-threshold survival analysis on microbiome data, using (1) survival information and (2) microbe reads
+This package contains functions to apply multi-threshold survival analysis on microbiome data, using (1) survival information and (2) microbial reads

 `survivalByQuantile` generates a table with cox analysis parameters at various threshold quantile

-`calarea` quantify how sensitive a taxonomy level is to threshold quantile
+`calculateArea` quantify how sensitive a taxonomy level is to threshold quantile

-`exoToDF` convert the microbe reads from long format to wide format
+`ToWide` convert the microbe reads from long format to wide format

-`make_threshold` take the output from survivalByQuantile() and visulize it

 ## Installation